-Spanning November 2018 to April 2019, the pilot Jameel Arts Centre Youth Assembly will develop dedicated initiatives related to the interests of its nine members, who were selected through a highly competitive process, following nominations from Art Jameel’s extensive network of industry leaders.
+Spanning November 2018 to April 2019, the pilot Jameel Arts Centre Youth Assembly developed dedicated initiatives related to the interests of its nine members, who were selected through a highly competitive process, following nominations from Art Jameel’s extensive network of industry leaders.
 The Jameel Arts Centre Youth Assembly, all UAE Nationals and long-term residents (of seven different nationalities) spans a breadth of experience and interests and hails from across the UAE.

 The 2018/2019 Youth Assembly members are: Shaikha Al Ketbi, Salwa Al Khudairi, Abdulghanni Al Nahawi, Hassan Adebayo Bello, Sara Bin Safwan, Jenan Ismail, Arpana Murugappan, Dina Tawil, and Ray Yafi.